etro-js/etro-js.github.io/docs/reference/dynamic-properties.md

 ## Constant Values

 Constant values are the simplest type of dynamic properties.
-They are just regular values:
+They do not change unless they are manually replaced with a new value.

 ```ts
 const effect = new etro.effect.Channels({